hbctraining/Training-modules/RShiny/lessons/css/css_sliderInput.md

 }
 ```

+The options availible to the hover pseudo-class are the same as for the normal slider handle.

 ### Active pseudo-class

 You can also alter the the slider handle while you are dragging it by using the `:active` pseudoclass: